Saudi-led intervention in the Yemeni civil war: Foreign support and funding

-Arms sale by United Kingdom to Saudi Arabia and the United Arab Emirates in 2019 reportedly soared by £1bn, i.e. 300%, in comparison to the figures in 2018.
-Andrew Smith of the Campaign Against Arms Trade condemned the increase and criticized the UK arms industry of being dominated by human rights abusers and dictatorships.
-UK-made fighter jets have been accused of causing catastrophic damage in Yemen.
-According to official figures released by the Department for International Trade (DIT), the United Kingdom has exported £11bn worth of arms in 2019, becoming the second-highest arms exporter after the United States.
-The UK traded arms despite a June 2019 court ruling halting the sale of weapons to Saudi Arabia that could be used in Yemen.
+Arms sales by the United Kingdom to Saudi Arabia and the United Arab Emirates in 2019 reportedly soared by £1 billion, a 300% increase from 2018.
+Campaign Against Arms Trade spokesperson Andrew Smith condemned the increase and claimed that the UK arms industry "is dominated by human rights abusers, despots and dictatorships."
+According to official figures released by the Department for International Trade (DIT), British firms, most notably BAE Systems, exported £11 billion worth of arms in 2019, becoming the second-largest arms exporter after the United States.
+Although a June 2019 court ruling halted the sale of UK arms to the Saudis which could be used in Yemen, such sales resumed in June following a review by the British government.

-In January 2020, the State Department told lawmakers that it was planning to permit Raytheon to sell precision-guided missiles worth $478 million to Saudi Arabia and expand its manufacturing inside the country, despite the kingdom's human rights record and objections by both Democratic and Republican lawmakers.
-On February 4, 2021, the new US President Joe Biden announced an end to the U.S. support for Saudi-led operations in Yemen.
+In January 2020, the U.S. State Department told lawmakers that it was planning to permit Raytheon to sell precision-guided missiles worth $478 million to Saudi Arabia and expand its manufacturing inside the country, despite the kingdom's human rights record and objections by both Democratic and Republican lawmakers.
+On February 4, 2021, the new President Joe Biden announced an end to U.S. support for Saudi-led operations in Yemen.
 However, U.S. arms sales have continued.

 In early June 2020, the French government published a report on the arms exports of 2019, where the sale of €1.4 billion arms was made to Saudi Arabia.
-Human Rights Watch urged the French authorities to halt any arms sale to Saudi, considering the country is accused in possible war crimes and human rights abuses in Yemen.
+Human Rights Watch urged the French authorities to halt any arms sale to Saudi, considering that the country was accused of possible war crimes and human rights abuses in Yemen.
 In July 2020, Amnesty International revealed that France had promoted a private military center to train Saudi troops and backed it both financially and politically.
 According to the report, France intended to train the Saudi soldiers in the operations of the latest versions of weapons that had already been used in the Yemeni conflict.
 The training center has been set up at the town of Commercy in Meuse with funds extracted from the French taxpayer's money, violating international treaties, as per Lebel.

 In September 2020, a United Nations panel listed Canada among the countries who contributed to fueling the war in Yemen.
-Following that, 39 human rights organizations, arms-control groups and labor unions, including the Public Service Alliance of Canada, sent a joint letter to the Canadian Prime Minister Justin Trudeau, urging for the country to end arms exports to Saudi Arabia.
+Following that, 39 human rights organizations, arms-control groups and labor unions, including the Public Service Alliance of Canada, sent a joint letter to Canadian Prime Minister Justin Trudeau urging him to end arms exports to Saudi Arabia.